 Each version gets a monotonically increasing number assigned (here we have version

 0 and version

 In addition, each version has a status which indicates the status of the bootstrap process AMS is performing for it.
 Once an application version is marked as

 The most important part of an application version is the

 published field.
-If a version is marked as published, it is accessible to users of Anbox Cloud.
-Generally when launching containers by using the AMS REST API, if no specific application version is given, the last published version of an application is used to create the container.
+If a version is marked as published, it is available to launch and use.
+Generally when launching instances by using the AMS REST API, if no specific application version is given, by default, the latest published version of an application is used to create the instance.

 application.auto_publish is set to